 It’s kind of hard to explain, but tapioca pearls or tapioca balls (boba balls) are made from tapioca starch and are little gooey chewy balls that are tossed into milk tea or fruit slushie mixes.
 I know that sounds weird to “chew” your drink, but I love the chewing sensation that tapioca balls add.
 The balls seem to satisfy the need to chew on something and turns your drink into a mini dessert.

 These drinks were supposedly invented in Taiwan and have been a popular type of drink since the 1980s.
 Of course, everything popular overseas eventually makes it way here and you can now buy boba drinks in almost any Asian food establishment.
 Although, I would highly recommend that you make your own because it’s very easy and you can control the ingredients.
 All you’ll need is tapioca starch/flour, boiling water, brown sugar, and a little bit of time.

-Fair warning, this takes beginners about 35 minutes to shape these tapioca balls and another 20 minutes to cook.
+Fair warning, this takes about 35 minutes to shape these tapioca balls and another 15-20 minutes to cook.

-Add one cup of tapioca starch to a bowl with 1/2 cup of the hot sugar/water mixture.
+Step 3.
+Add one cup of tapioca starch to a bowl with about 1/2 cup of the hot boiled sugar/water mixture (just shy of 1/2 cup).
 Mix until it forms a ball.
-The ball should hold its shape without being sticky.
+The ball should hold its shape without being too sticky (It will be slightly tacky).
 Knead the ‘dough’ ball for a few minutes.
 If the mix is still too dry, add more hot sugar water, a teaspoon at a time.
 If the mix is too wet, add more tapioca starch.